 Leaks from water pipes are harder to find as they can be concealed in the walls of your home.

 The only indication of a water leak from a pipe is damage to the wall and floor where you will see dampness and swelling through the walls and architraves.

 Sometimes you may hear a hissing noise if there is a leak from a water pipe.

 If there is notable damage to the walls, you may need to make a cut into the plasterboard wall to see where the moisture is coming from.

 Cutting a square out of the wall is better than breaking holes in as the square cut out can be re-plastered back into its spot without having to replace a large section of the plasterboard wall.

 Gutters and Downpipes

 Storm water drains may need to be unblocked to allow water to run through them and this can be done by simply spraying your hose full bore down the storm water drain.
-If water still bubbles back out of the drain, you may need a plumber with a jet rodding machine to fix the problem or they may put down a camera to see if there is a problem in the pipe like tree roots.
+If water still flows back out of the drain, you may need a plumber with a jet rodding machine to fix the problem or they may put down a camera to see if there is a blockage in the pipe like tree roots.